tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_Release_Notes/Titanium_SDK_Release_Notes_13.x/Titanium_SDK_13.2.0.GA_Release_Note.md

 ## About this release

-Titanium SDK 13.2.0 is a minor release of the SDK, focussing on quality-of-life improvements, e.g. iOS core changes, Node.js 24 support and several Android bug fixes!
+Titanium SDK 13.2.0 is a minor release of the SDK, focusing on quality-of-life improvements, e.g. iOS core changes, Node.js 24 support and several Android bug fixes!

 As of this GA release, the previous Titanium SDK patch release (13.1.1) is no longer supported.